GeorgesAlkhouri/nvim-aider/README.md

 - 📋 `AiderQuickSendBuffer` - Send entire buffer content to Aider with an optional prompt
 - 📚 `AiderQuickReadOnlyFile` - Add current buffer as read-only reference file
+- 🌳 `AiderTreeAddReadOnlyFile` - Add a read-only file from nvim-tree to Aider chat

 ## 🔗 Requirements